Linuxfabrik/monitoring-plugins/check-plugins/mysql-system/README.md

 ## Overview

 Checks Linux kernel parameters that affect MySQL/MariaDB stability and performance: `vm.swappiness`, the asynchronous-I/O event ceiling `fs.aio-max-nr`, the per-process file-handle ceiling `fs.nr_open`, and (on hosts that mount NFS) the sunrpc TCP slot-table size.
 Optionally also flags hosts that listen on too many TCP ports.
-Logic is taken from [MySQLTuner](https://github.com/major/MySQLTuner-perl):get_kernel_info() and has been verified in sync with MySQLTuner v2.8.41.
+Logic is taken from [MySQLTuner](https://github.com/major/MySQLTuner-perl):get_kernel_info() and has been verified in sync with MySQLTuner.

 **Important Notes:**